GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-preflight/index.md

 ## What to do if your website is affected

-While this change is not expected to break any website, we strongly encourage you to get ahead of the [second phase of our rollout](#rollout-plan) and start fixing affected request paths as soon as possible.
+When this change rolls out in Chrome 98, it is not expected to break any website.
+However, we strongly encourage you to update affected request paths to ensure your website keeps running as expected.

 There are two solutions available to you: